unwriter/_opreturn/README.md

 There can be many powerful use cases, but it all comes down to the fact that for the first time we have created a portal from an uncesorable media into a censorable media.

-For example, if your Twitter account gets banned, shadowbanned, or hijacked, you can claim it outside of Twitter through censorship resistant social media such as memo.cash and blockpress, and still be heard inside the people of Twitter world (who follow this account).
+For example, if your Twitter account gets banned, shadowbanned, or hijacked, you can still express yourself outside of Twitter through censorship resistant social media such as memo.cash and blockpress, and they will be brought back into Twitter-verse and heard by others who care (who follow this account).

 # Policy